susisu/lambda2ts/README.md

 ## Background

-Recently, a technique has been discovered that enables the use of first-class type-level functions in TypeScript (see [gvergnaud/hotscript](https://github.com/gvergnaud/hotscript)).
+Recently, a new technique has been discovered that enables the use of first-class type-level functions in TypeScript (see [gvergnaud/hotscript](https://github.com/gvergnaud/hotscript)).
 For example, we can write and use first-class type-level functions as follows:

 ``` typescript
 // Fun is the interface that represents first-class type-level functions.